ken-okabe/vanfs/README.md

 ![image](https://raw.githubusercontent.com/ken-okabe/web-images4/main/img_1712070754189.png)

-Fable brings F# to the browser.
+ **Fable brings F# to the browser.**

 ## Why browser?
 Why VanJS?

-Lots of why here.
+There are a lot of **why** s here!

+Since this is related to the big topic of frontend app development, including my personal opinions, I have isolated the article.

 [Frontend app development](./README-why.md)